brotatotes/bht-automation/bht gen 1/Romans/Chapter 6/Romans 6 15 bht.md

 2. "The connection with chap.
 7, as well as the entire argument of chaps.
 6-8, points to sanctification by grace."
 3. "The legal heart makes the objection; but the loyal heart makes this indignant denial."

+### Archibald T Robertson:
+1. "Shall we commit sin" - addressing the question of whether occasional acts of sin are permissible under the excess of grace.
+2. "The same reason as in verse Romans 6:1" - highlighting the continuity of the argument and the objection being raised.
+3. "Surely, the objector says, we may take a night off now and then and sin a little bit 'since we are under grace'" - capturing the objection that suggests occasional sin is acceptable due to being under grace.

 ### John Gill:
 1. "Believers, though they are not under the law as the ministry of Moses, yet they are under it, as it is in the hands of Christ."
+2. "A transgression of it is sin in them, as in others; and which is taken notice of by God, and visited with stripes in a fatherly way, though his loving kindness is not removed."
-2. "To argue from the unchangeableness of God's grace, or the doctrines of it, as encouraging licentiousness, is greatly to abuse the grace of God."
+3. "To argue from the unchangeableness of God's grace, or the doctrines of it, as encouraging licentiousness, is greatly to abuse the grace of God, and manifestly betrays such persons to be ignorant of it and its influence."
-3. "Nothing more powerfully engages to a love of holiness, and hatred of sin; wherefore the apostle, answers to this objection in his usual way, God forbid; signifying his abhorrence of everything of this kind."

 ## Generation Details